appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-bitbucket.md

 1. In Bitbucket, go to your repository and select **Pipelines**.

 2. Select one of the available templates.
-If you're unsure, feel free to use the one that is recommended.
+If you're unsure, use the one that is recommended.

 3. Configure the `bitbucket-pipelines.yml` file.
 Alternatively, you can directly create a file named `bitbucket-pipelines.yml` within your codebase.